mhbsiam/cafe/README.md

 ### Step 2: Extract the ZIP File & Install the tool
 1. Right-click the file and choose **Extract All** (or use a file extraction tool to unzip it).
-2. After extraction, navigate to the " ./CAFE " folder path where you will find the following files: cafe.py, pixi.toml, conda.yaml etc.
+2. After extraction, use cursor to navigate to the " ./CAFE " folder path where you will find the following files: cafe.py, pixi.toml, conda.yaml etc.
-3. Open terminal app, or Powershell(in windows).
-4. Then, run the tool using either Pixi or Conda.
+3. Then, follow the instructions to run the tool using Pixi or Conda.

 ##